TheIdentitySelector/thiss-js/docs/install.rst

 * Replace example.com with the domain of your DS instance - eg localhost if you are just experimenting.
 * Some MDQ implementations have multiple search endpoints - you only need one that is capable of returning JSON-formatted metadata for this to work.
 * Running your own instance of thiss-js means having your own ORIGIN for browser local storage.
 If you want to share storage domain with another instance of thiss-js then you're better off implementing your own discovery frontend (eg to thiss.io).
 This is documented in github.com/TheIdentitySelector/thiss-ds-js.
-* The docker container does not currently support overriding all configuration parameters.Consult the start.sh script in the docker dir for details.
+* The docker container does not currently support overriding all configuration parameters.
+Consult the start.sh script in the docker dir for details.